Can I Dye My Hair After Bleaching?

 Leave it alone.
 That’s right—don’t wash your hair for at least 24 hours after bleaching.
 It gives the color time to set and prevents fading as much as possible.
 If you can manage 48 hours, that would be ideal.

 Invest in products that moisturize and protect your new hue (and use them regularly).
-Regular conditioning and proper styling are vital to keeping your bleach from fading too quickly—and from looking dry and damaged.
+Regular conditioning and proper styling are vital to keeping your bleach from fading too quickly and looking dry and damaged.

 Get regular trims every 6-8 weeks, especially if your hair is long or prone to split ends (bleached hair tends to be drier than non-bleached hair and thus more susceptible to breakage).
-Regular trims will also help keep you looking fresh in between dye jobs since bleached hair grows out very fast!
+Regular trims will also help keep you looking fresh in between dye jobs since bleached hair proliferates!

 What Color Can I Put On Bleached Hair?

-One can put any color on bleach hair.
-However, one has to note some important considerations when choosing products.
+You can put any color on bleach hair.
+However, some important considerations must be made when choosing products.

 Bleach can be a great way to get your dream light, bright hair.
 It’s also a process that can leave you wondering: what color can I put on bleached hair?

-The short answer is that you can go any color you want after bleaching your hair!
+The short answer is that you can dye your hair any color you want after bleaching it!
 But the longer answer is a bit more complex.

-First, you’re going to want to consider what kind of bleach you used.
+First, you’ll want to consider what kind of bleach you used.
 If you used chemical bleach, it would be challenging to find a “natural” method of coloring your hair afterward—meaning chemical dyes or henna dye.
-It is because chemical bleaching leaves behind chemicals in your hair that interact with just about every kind of dye and can change how they work.
+This is because chemical bleaching leaves behind chemicals in your hair that interact with just about every kind of dye and can change how they work.

 The possibilities are endless once you know what kind of dye will work best for you!
 You could use henna dye to give yourself a deep blue shade or an ombre with colorful streaks.
 Or, if chemical dyes are more your speed, you could use traditional semi-permanent dyes in any shade under the sun!
 Just remember that the color you are applying is a “base” color and that the tone of your hair will determine the final color.